MicrosoftDocs/winui-api/microsoft.ui.text/textgetoptions.md

 Retrieve text including the alternate text for the images in the range.

 ### -field AllowFinalEop:8
-Allow retrieving the final end-of-paragraph (EOP) if it’s included in the range.
+Allow retrieving the final end-of-paragraph (EOP) if it's included in the range.
 This EOP exists in all rich-text controls and cannot be deleted.
 It does not exist in plain-text controls.

 ### -field NoHidden:32
 Don't include hidden text.